 I love the trend of minimalistic wreaths.
 They’re simple, sleek, and elegant, a welcoming break from the overly busy grapevine wreaths.
 Though, there’s nothing wrong with grapevine wreaths necessarily (I’ve made a few wreaths with them!).
 I just like the minimalistic trend.

 To start, I picked up a gold macrame hoop.
 There are a ton of sizes available so you’re bound to find something that works.
 It’s the perfect base for a simple wreath.
-Plus, the gold gives it a little shine and I would say falls into the category of Fall-like colors.
+Plus, a gold ring wreath gives it a little shine and I would say falls into the category of Fall-like colors.

 *This post contains affiliate links.
 Please see my full disclosure policy for more details*